dee-me-tree-or-love/2imp20-dsl/assignment_3/docs/ail/wellformedness/wellformedness.md

 # Wellformedness for AIL

+## Intended welformedness checks

 ### General wellformedness

 - The label for each module, action, plant, asset and ovserver must be unique.
 -Every module must have at least one action and one asset.

 ### Plants wellformedness

 - Parameter labels of `Plants` must be unique.
 - `Plants` template should not be empty.

 ### Asset wellformedness

 - The `AIL` assets contain two types : *Plantation* and *WaterSource*, which need to be specified in asset statement.
 - Each *Plantation* asset must contain a plant *template*, the template can be predefined in `Plants` or defined in asset statement. <!--or must have a template? -->

 ### Action wellformedness

 - Variables in actions must be stated before using.

 ### Observer wellformedness

 - Every `Observer` should have one unique legal mailing address.